Reporting6 min readReviewed June 15, 2026By Sabillon Advisory

 • Ignoring the balance sheet.

-• Looking at revenue growth without margin or expense context.
+• Looking at revenue growth without checking margins or expenses.

 Examples for service businesses

-• A contractor can review AR aging to chase unpaid invoices.
+• A tree service can review AR aging monthly to catch commercial clients with slow pay habits.

-• A home-service company can watch payroll and vehicle expenses month over month.
+• A lawn care company can watch payroll, fuel, and vehicle costs month over month to see where summer expenses are running.

-The IRS says good records help monitor business progress and show whether a business is improving.
-Monthly reports turn those records into usable information.
+The IRS says good records help business owners monitor progress and show whether the business is improving.
+Monthly reports turn reconciled bookkeeping into usable information.

 Request a Bookkeeping Review